autocrypt/autocrypt/doc/index.rst

 --------------------------------------

-Autocrypt uses regular e-mail messages between people to piggyback necessary information to allow encrypting subsequent messages.
-Under the hood, Autocrypt uses e-mail headers for this information transfer.
-By default, no key management is visible to users.
+Autocrypt uses regular e-mail messages between people to piggyback necessary information to allow encrypting subsequent messages; it adds a new "Autocrypt" e-mail header for transfering keys and driving encryption behaviour.
+By default, key management is not visible to users.
 See :doc:`features` for more technical and UI cornerstones.

-We are establishing this approach step-by-step using different "Levels" of implementation compliance.
-We are currently documenting :doc:`Level 0 <level0>`, which we aim to see supported in Spring of 2017 by various mailers.
+We are following this approach step-by-step using different "Levels" of implementation compliance.
+Driven by usability concerns, we are refining and implementing :doc:`Level 0 <level0>` in several mail apps during spring 2017.
+If you are interested to help please :doc:`join our channels and look at where we meet next <contact>`.

 See :doc:`contents` for an index of all docs and discussion results so far.